jhpyle/docassemble/_docs/logic.md

 need . . . cans of cat food," but it will not increase the number of cans of cat food to account for later-acquired information (i.e. the fact that the neighbor's cat comes over).
-Once `cat_food_cans_needed` has been defined once, **docassemble** will continue to use that definition whenever the interview calls for the definition of `cat_food_cans_needed`.
+Once `cat_food_cans_needed` has been defined once, the Steward will continue to use that definition whenever the [DALang] calls for the definition of `cat_food_cans_needed`.

 This problem can be fixed by adding `reconsider: True` to the [`code`]